inyoungc99/inyoungc99/README.md

 <h3 align="center">Hi, I'm Hailey(In-Young) Chang, a recent CS graduate from the University of Michigan〽️</h3>

-- 🌱 I’m currently working as a DevOps Engineer on the Public Cloud team at Charter Communications
+- 🌱 I'm a DevOps Engineer at Charter Communications on the Public Cloud SRE team, where I manage and maintain AWS environments.

 - 💬 Ask me anything about AWS and Programming overall!

-- 📫 Reach me at **haileychang99@gmail.com**
+- 📫 Reach me at **haileychang99@gmail.com** for any future collaborations

 <h3 align="left">Connect with me:</h3>
 <p align="left">